Barbara Hill Moore

-Hill Moore has performed with orchestras throughout the United States and Europe.
-She has performed frequently in Western Europe, especially Germany, where she sang in opera, concert and recital, premiering the works of many American composers.
-She sang in Theater Des Westens in Berlin, was guest with the Nürnberg and Kiel Symphony Orchestras and sang concerts of American music annually from 1983 through 2009.
-She was invited on many occasions to sing in the summer music festivals in Germany, including the Zelt Music Festival in Freiburg, Germany where she premiered songs composed for her by American composer Simon Sargon.
+Professor Hill Moore has performed with orchestras throughout the United States and Europe.
+She was a frequent performer in Western Europe, especially Germany, where she sang in opera, concert and recital, premiering the works of many American composers.
+She sang in Theater Des Westens in Berlin, was a guest with the Nürnberg and Kiel symphony orchestras and sang concerts of American music annually from 1983 through 2009.
+She was invited on many occasions to sing in the summer music festivals in Germany, including the Zelt Music Festival in Freiburg, where she premiered songs written for her by American composer Simon Sargon.
 It was following a concert of American art songs in Freiburg that Justis Franz invited her to sing a recital for the guest of honor, Leonard Bernstein, in a weekend celebration of his 70th birthday during the Schleswig Holstein Musik Festival.
-Opera lovers in Berlin know Hill Moore for her interpretation of Jenny in Kurt Weill’s Three Penny Opera, which she sang in more than 50 performances in Berlin and Cologne, repeating the role with the Pittsburg Opera in Philadelphia.
-She sang the role of Serena in the 50th anniversary performances of Gershwin’s Porgy and Bess in Charleston, S.C.
-Afterward, she sang the role of Bess in concert and in opera productions throughout Europe and North America.
+Opera lovers in Berlin know Professor Hill Moore for her interpretation of Jenny in Kurt Weill’s Threepenny Opera, which she sang in more than 50 performances in Berlin and Cologne, repeating the role with the Pittsburgh Opera in Philadelphia.
+She sang the role of Serena in the 50th anniversary performances of Gershwin’s Porgy and Bess in Charleston, South Carolina.
+Afterwards, she sang the role of Bess with the Florentine Opera, in opera productions and in concerts throughout Europe and North America.
 Other roles include Donna Elvira in Don Giovanni with the Houston Ebony Opera and the title roles in Dido and Aeneas with Dallas Chamber Opera and Aida with the Shreveport Opera.
-Most recent performances include Samuel Barber’s Knoxville: Summer of 1915 with the SMU Meadows Symphony Orchestra, Hector Berlioz’s Les Nuits d’Ete with the Sherman Symphony of Sherman, Texas, Porgy and Bess with the Victoria Symphony of Victoria, Texas and solo recitals in Nürnberg, Hannover, Hameln and Heilbronn, Germany and Numana and Ancona, Italy.
+Most recent performances include Samuel Barber’s Knoxville: Summer of 1915 with the SMU Meadows Symphony Orchestra, Hector Berlioz’s Les Nuits d’Ete with the Sherman Symphony, Porgy and Bess with the Victoria Symphony and solo recitals in Nürnberg, Hannover, Hameln, Heilbronn and Weilheim, Germany, and Numana and Ancona, Italy.
 In October 2017 she was invited to sing a concert of American music in the 7th International Festival of Strings in Sarajevo, Bosnia.